wp-plugins/email-users/readme.txt

 `

 == Changelog ==

+= Version 4.6.6 =
+* Added new option to filter users with no role from the User Recipient List.
+* Bumped supported version of WordPress to 3.6.1.

 = Version 4.6.5 =
 * Fixed sorting issue which was caused by commenting out code for debugging purposes to resolve problem fixed in 4.6.4.